WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AadAppRegistrationCertificate.md

 # New-AadAppRegistrationCertificate

 ## SYNOPSIS
-Creates a Certificate and uploads it to the App registration.
+This script creates a new certificate or secret for an existing app registration.

 ## SYNTAX